• Skip to primary navigation

 How to Get the Coffee Flavor to Pop

-For some reason, the coffee flavor can easily get lost in baked goods.
+One of my favorite things is coffee in the morning!
+For some reason though, when incorporated into baked goods, the coffee flavor can easily get lost.
 So, to make it pop, it's used in a few different ways in this whole wheat muffin recipe.

 In the muffin batter, there is espresso powder plus strongly brewed coffee as well as cinnamon, which brings out the coffee flavor while creating a warm flavor in the muffins.